matplotlib/mplcairo/README.rst

 - Path simplification (although cairo appears to use vertex reduction and Douglas-Peucker internally?).
 - Use QtOpenGLWidget and the cairo-gl backend.
-- ``hexbin`` currently falls back on the slow implementation due to its use of the ``offset_position`` parameter.
-This should be fixed on Matplotlib's side.

 What about the already existing cairo (gtk3/qt4/qt5/wx/tk/...cairo) backends?
 =============================================================================